arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 )
 <fig-delay>

-It is notable that outbreak detection accuracy and detection delays do not increase monotonically with an increase in testing rate, and this holds regardless of the type of test.
+It is notable that surveillance accuracy and detection delays do not increase monotonically with an increase in testing rate, and this holds regardless of the type of test.
 The reason behind this unintuitive results stems from the use of integer-valued thresholds.
 An integer valued threshold can result in step-changes of accuracy between two threshold values, and the expected increase in the alert system’s PPV from a higher threshold value is outweighed by the loss in the alert system’s sensitivity to detecting outbreaks.
 Even with a perfect test, the alert system must discriminate between endemic/imported cases and epidemic cases; increasing the testing rate will result in higher numbers of test positive individuals, and a lower threshold can result in an overly sensitive alert system, triggering for measles infections, but not those within an outbreak.